French autoroutes, German autobahns, autopista in Spain, autostrada in Italy information.

 Motorway Tolls and Charges:

-Mont Blanc Tunnel - A car costs about 35 euro single or 45 return.
+Mont Blanc Tunnel is just over 11 km in length.
+A car costs about 47 euro single or 58 return.
 Speed limits are 50 km/h minimum and 70 maximum.
 In addition you must leave a gap of 150 metres between you and the vehicle in front.
 These rules are rigorously enforced and monitored with cameras.
 Fines are heavy and payable on the spot.
+The Mont Blanc Tunnel website is not very user-friendly, although at least it is in English and has details of the occasional total closure amongst other things.
 For information on the tunnel and everything in the Mont Blanc area go to the Chamonix web site.

-The alternative route is via the Frejus Tunnel (about 10 kms long), from Albertville (Modane) to Turin, which costs about 35 euro single for a car.
+The alternative route is via the Frejus Tunnel (another unhelpful website and in French) which is about 13 kms long, on the A43 from Albertville (Modane) to Turin, which costs about 46 euro single, 57 return, for a car.
+This is our preferred crossing as motorways access both ends of the tunnel.

 You could try the Grand St Bernard Pass and Tunnel between Martigny in Switzerland and Aosta in Italy.
-This tunnel is about 5.85 kms long, costs about 20 euro one way or 35 euro return (2008), and claims to be open all the year.
+This tunnel is about 5.85 kms long, costs about 28 euro one way or 45 euro return and claims to be open all the year.
+If you are feeling adventurous and the weather is good, take the old pass road over the top and stop at the Grand St Bernard Hospice where they still keep St Bernard rescue dogs.

 Suggested Routes in France